This post lists the many great things to do in NYC in September 2023, including free, family-friendly, and nighttime

-On September 6th, things are getting hot, hot, hot with the colorful, flavorful, and lively parade in Crown Heights, Brooklyn at the largest Carribean Carnival in North America.
+On September 4th, things are getting hot, hot, hot with the colorful, flavorful, and lively parade in Crown Heights, Brooklyn at the largest Carribean Carnival in North America.

 There will be floats with fantastic dancers shaking their stuff to the sounds of Caribbean music.

 Find out more information on the WIADCA website.

 NOTE: This parade can get pretty wild and extremely crowded.
 If you do not like crowds, you should skip this event, and it's best not to bring the little ones!

 For decades, the streets surrounding Washington Square Park have been the home to this art show with more than 100 artists displaying their works.